 The Transportation Master Plan (TMP) is a living document and serves as the blueprint for transportation in the City of Sammamish over the next six years.
 The TMP should be reviewed for updates regularly to adapt to any changes in City priorities and opportunities that improve the City's ability to meet its transportation goals.
 Several implementation steps should be initiated over the next few years to enhance the TMP or determine if changes are needed and to better assess the costs and benefits of projects.
-The next steps necessary to implement the TMP through 2027 are shown and described below in Table 32.
+The next steps necessary to implement the TMP through 2027 are shown and described below in Table 31.

-Table 32.
-Implementation Timeline (tentative)
+TABLE 31.
+IMPLEMENTATION TIMELINE

 Action 2025 2026 2027

 Complete Streets Program

-Transportation Improvement Program
+Transportation Improvement Plan (TIP)

-Multimodal Plan

-Safe Routes to School
+Bike & Pedestrian Mobility Plan

-Community Pedestrian LOS Guidelines
+Community Engagement Pedestrian LOS Guidelines

-Engagement Bicycle LOS Guidelines
+Bicycle LOS Guidelines

 Transit Accessibility

-Transportation Safety Improvements
+Fransportation Safety Improvements

-Transportation Impact Fee
+Transportation Impact Fee Update

 Complete Streets

-Street Standards
+Street Standards Street Standards

-Pedestrian LOS Guidelines

-Policy Updates Bicycle LOS Guidelines

-l charge parties New Development Code Updates
+Policy Updates New Development Code Updates

 Non-Motorized Corridor Design Policies

-Concurrency Management
+Concurrency Management (Ongoing)

-Multimodal Plan

-Plan Updates ADA Transition Plan
+ADA Transition Plan

 TMP Update

-Bicycle and Pedestrian Mobility Plan
+Plan Development, Evaluation, or Bicycle and Pedestrian Mobility Plan

-Incorporate TMP Priority Proj ects

-Transportation Improvement Projects

-Transit Access Improvements

-New Development Code

-Project & Program Implementation Transportation Impact Fee

-Non-Motorized Corridor Proje ects & Program

-Transportation Safety Improvements

-Concurrency Management
+Updates Pavement Management Strategic Plan

+Citywide Streetlight Strategic Plan

+ITS Strategic Plan